KennethTrinh/Daily-Check-Bot-Cornell/README.md

 # Daily-Check-Bot-Cornell
 Does the DailyCheck for Cornell Students

-Dependencies - Selenium and Chrome Driver
+Dependencies - Selenium and ChromeDriver (Put in Bin Folder)